 among organized retail sector in two tier city.

 This particular article has the authors conducting research on retention in the organized retail industry.
-The purpose of this research was too fold, they wanted to examine employee profile demographics and to recognize factors that will help retain employees in an organized retail sector.
-The questionnaire that was utilized was set to contain a set of attributes that can be measured in a likert type scale.
+The purpose of this research was [two-fold], they wanted to examine employee profile demographics and to recognize factors that will help retain employees in an organized retail sector.
+The questionnaire that was utilized was set to contain a set of attributes that can be measured in a [L]ikert type scale.
 The authors collected data from literature review and respondents who were involved in the questionnaire from a cluster of four different retail facets (Food, Apparel, toys and footwear sectors.
 According to Singh & Prakash, 2013, “Employees were approached with the structured questionnaire and a request was made for participate in the study.”
 (P.133) The final results showed that if in a workplace the employees don’t feel like they are being utilized to the fullest potential, they will not feel engaged and want to leave the organization.
 To maintain these talented employee’s organizations, need to find a way to keep employees engaged.

 Article Eight: Employee engagement with special reference to herzberg two